ExpediaGroup/waggle-dance/HowToKerberize.md

   </property>
 ```

-If you are intending to use a beeline client, following properties may be valuable:
+If you are intending to use a Beeline client, the following properties may be valuable:
 ```
 <property>
   <name>hive.server2.transport.mode</name>